hieuminh65/Sale_Forecast_And_Trend_Vision/README.md

 # Sale_Forecast_And_Trend_Vision
-A model forecast sale growth of base on data of US Retail by Stores Type Using Linear Regression method
+#A model forecast sale growth of base on data of US Retail by Stores Type
+#Achieved an accuracy of 70% using the Linear Regression method.